-- Non-gasoline powered boats are permitted via the public launch located on Battery Way
+- Non-gasoline powered boats are permitted via the public launch located on Battery Way or Pinecrest Boat Launch

 - No gasoline powered boats (except for residents between the western shore of the lake and Hip Pocket Road who meet Lake Peachtree Association requirements - Association sticker required).

 - Except for residents owning lakefront property and those having vested rights, no power boats shall be allowed on Lake Peachtree other than electric fishing motors rated at three hp or less.

 - Lake Kedron is owned by Fayette County and is available for use by the general public.